UncleBacon/17-Leaflet-Challenge/readme.md

     visualization uses circle markers to show the location of each recorded earthquake over the last 24 hours.
 </p>
 <P>
     Magnitude of each earthquake can be seen in both the size and color of the marker.
-He darker and larger the marker the larger the magnitude.
+The darker and larger the marker the larger the magnitude.
-    Clicking on each marker will display details including approximate location, time of day and recorded magnitude.
+    Clicking on each marker will display details including approximate location, time of day and recorded magnitude of each earthquake.
  </P>

  <h2>To run Dynamic Website</h2>